projectcarabaoph/filthcheck-api/README.md

 ## Features
 - Detects NSFW content in images
 - Lightweight and easy to use API
-- Fast inference using Hugging Face transformers
+- Fast inference using ONNX Runtime Node
 - Uses Supabase for storage and authentication
 - Built with Node.js, Express.js, and TypeScript